The DirectorsReader Rating: 5.00

 General Duties of the Board of Directors

-The board of directors is accountable to the members and is responsible for managing and supervising the activities and affairs of the corporation.
-Generally, the directors are elected by the members, and the members are elected by the board.
+The board of directors is accountable to the members.
+It is responsible for managing, and supervising the activities and affairs of the corporation.
+Generally, the directors are elected by the members, and the members are admitted by the board (in accordance with the articles and conditions set out in the by-laws).

 The board may appoint one of its members to act as a managing director or a number of directors to act as a committee of directors.
 It can then delegate to the managing director or the committee any of the powers of the directors.Footnote 1 Directors are not, in that capacity, trustees for any property of the corporation, including property held in trust by the corporation.Footnote 2 See Responsibilities and Liabilities of Directors and Officers.top of page